-The higher order PCs of the 23 chronologies are significantly correlated with the March-April temperature and, by nature, are independent on the precipitation signal (Table 3).
-The best selection for fit temperature are obtained with the PC3, PC4, PC5, PC7, PC9, PC10, PC15, PC17, PC21, which explains together 25% of the tree-ring chronologies.
-So the temperature signal remains important in the tree-ring chronologies and can be reconstructed.
-The advantage to separate both signals through orthogonal PCs enable to remove an unwanted noise for our temperature reconstruction.
-Thus, PC1 was not used as potential predictor of temperature because it is largely dominated by precipitation (Table 3, Fig. 3).
-The last two PCs contain a too small part of the total variance to be used in the regressions.
-However, even if Jolliffe (1982) and Hadi & Ling (1998) claimed that certain PCs with small eigenvalues (even the last one), which are commonly ignored by principal components regression methodology, may be related to the independent variable, we must be cautious with that because they may be much more dominated by noise than the first ones.
-So, the contribution of each PC to the regression sum of squares is also important for selection of PCs (Hadi & Ling 1998).
-The findings of Jolliffe (1982) and Hadi & Ling (1998) provide a justification for using non-primary PCs, (e.g., of second and higher order) in our regression, given that correlations with temperature may be over-powered by affects from precipitation in our study area (Cook 2011, personal communication).
+The higher-order PCs of the 23 chronologies are significantly correlated with the March-April temperature and, by nature, are independent of the precipitation signal (Table 3).
+The best selection for fit temperatures are obtained with the PC3, PC4, PC5, PC7, PC9, PC10, PC15, PC17, PC21, which explains together 25 % of the tree-ring chronologies.
+So, the temperature signal remains important in the tree-ring chronologies and can be reconstructed.
+The advantage to separate both signals through orthogonal PCs enable removal of unwanted noise for our temperature reconstruction.
+Thus, PC1 was not used as a potential predictor of temperature because it is largely dominated by precipitation (Table 3, Fig. 3).
+The last two PCs contain a too-small part of the total variance to be used in the regressions.
+However, even if Jolliffe (1982) and Hadi and Ling (1998) claimed that certain PCs with small eigenvalues (even the last one), which are commonly ignored by principal components regression methodology, may be related to the independent variable, we must be cautious with that because they may be much more dominated by noise than the first ones.
+So, the contribution of each PC to the regression sum of squares is also important for selection of PCs (Hadi and Ling, 1998).
+The findings of Jolliffe (1982) and Hadi and Ling (1998) provide a justification for using non-primary PCs, (e.g., of second and higher order) in our regression, given that correlations with temperature may be overpowered by affects from precipitation in our study area (E. R. Cook, personal communication, 2011).

 Using this method, the calibration and verification statistics indicated a statistically significant reconstruction (Table 4, Fig. 5).
-For additional verification, we also present split-sample procedure results.
-Similarly bootstrap results, the derived calibration and verification tests using this method indicated a statistically significant RE and CE values (Table 5).
+For additional verification, we also present